 5. Bocos Village

-Visit this village to find interesting huts adorned with heads and skulls of carabaos and wild pigs.
+Visit the Bocos Village to find fascinating huts adorned with heads and skulls of carabaos and wild pigs.
 In modern times, you are considered wealthy based on the number of properties you own.
-For Ifugaos, they do their lifestyle check with the number of animal skulls with which you decorate your hut.
+On the other hand, Ifugaos do their lifestyle check with the number of animal skulls with which you decorate your hut.
 The more skulls you have, the wealthier you are.

 You can also find the villagers’ most sacred rice idol, bulol, in a rice granary.
-The bulol is exposed only during harvest time and involves a lengthy ritual of bathing the idol with animal blood.
+The bulol is exposed only during harvest time, when locals performa lengthy ritual of bathing the idol with animal blood.
 Visitors may request to see the bulol with the owner’s consent.

 6. Poitan Village

-This is the village of the weavers and carvers.
-It boasts of magnificently lined Ifugao huts on mountain slopes surrounded by stonewalls that serve as protection of the villagers from the invading tribes.
+Poitan Village is the place of weavers and carvers.
+The Banaue tourist spot boasts of magnificently lined Ifugao huts on mountain slopes surrounded by stonewalls that serve as protection for the villagers from invading tribes.
 The legendary stone post that is protected and idolised by the villagers is also worth checking out.

 7. Guihob Natural Pool

-It takes around 45 minutes from the town proper to reach this pool.
-Trekkers can enjoy a good picnic with friends and a refreshing swim in crystal clear spring water that trickles from a small waterfall.
+It takes around 45 minutes from the town proper to reach the Guihob Natural Pool.
+Trekkers can enjoy a good picnic with friends and a refreshing swim in its spring water that trickles down from a small waterfall.

 8. Banaue View Point

-There are four views of the terraces at different angles that can be reached by tricycle or private car.
-There are souvenir shops at most viewpoints as well as Ifugaos dressed in their full regalia, ready to pose for you.
+There are four views of the iconic terraces at different angles that can be reached by tricycle or private car.
+And, Banaue View Point is an ideal spot if you wish to capture its timeless beauty.
+There are souvenir shops at most viewpoints like this one, so you can get something to bring back home.
+Not to mention, there are Ifugaos dressed in their full regalia, ready to pose for you as well!
 Don’t forget to leave a tip after taking their photos.

-Trivia: These elderly Ifugaos know how to speak English for easy conversation with the tourists.
+Trivia: These elderly Ifugaos know how to speak English for easy conversation with tourists.

-Banaue is not only for the trekkers and hikers but also for history geeks and culture vultures.
+Banaue is not only for trekkers and hikers but also for history geeks and culture vultures seeking new attractions to explore.
 With the amount of heritage, history, and culture in this Northern province, you’ll discover more than enough reasons to visit Banaue for the weekend.
-It is definitely cultural-awakening and a humbling experience to interact with the locals and learn their way of living.
+It is definitely a cultural awakening and a humbling experience to interact with the locals and learn their way of living.